-- Self-governing requires that CSOs "have their own mechanisms for internal governance, are able to cease operations on their own authority, and are fundamentally in control of their own affairs." - Voluntary means that membership in CSOs "is not legally required or otherwise compulsory."
+- operations, but any such profits must be plowed back into the objectives of the organization." - Self-governing requires that CSOs "have their own mechanisms for internal governance, are able to cease operations on their own authority, and are fundamentally in control of their own affairs." - Voluntary means that membership in CSOs "is not legally required or otherwise compulsory."5

 What are legitimate constraints on the freedom of association?
-The threepart test
+The three-part test